bwer432/cultivate-cloud/content/020_bootstrap/029_bootstrap_scratch.md

 - Check `node`, `npm`, `cdk` software installation.
 - Compose the environment path from the account id and region code.

-This longer video includes references to the `awsdemo` repo artifacts:
+This longer video includes references to the `cultivatecloud` repo artifacts:
 - `deck.md`
 - `cdk-bootstrap.sh`